willmitchell/secret_runner_aws/README.md

 # Usage

 Run the program with no parameters.
 It will tell you how to use it.

-You generally use the tool with a long command line.
-This was done because I wanted a tool with zero config files that works well in a Docker environment.
-As a result, you will need to provide the prefix (-p), module (-m), and stage (-s) parameters for commands like run, get, list, and put.
-These parameters provide a context that is used to form a 'path' that is used for searching AWS SSM PS.
-The path is basically just a part of a parameter name in AWS SSM PS.

 ```
 This program helps you use AWS SSM Parameter Store to manage your parameters and secrets.
 These secrets are